 Grand Duchess Maria Pavlovna the Elder is the great-grandmother of Grand Duchess Maria Vladimirovna, I note the following from the official web site of the current Russian Imperial House:

-“She was critical of some aspects of the official political course, but she always retained her loyalty and loyal love for Emperor Nicholas II and Empress Alexandra Feodorovna.
-She was subjected to slanderous persecution by the court intriguers, who sought to sow discord in the Imperial Family.”
+“She was critical of some aspects of the official political course, but she always retained her loyalty and love for Emperor Nicholas II and Empress Alexandra Feodorovna.
+She was subjected to slanderous persecution by the court intriguers, who sought to sow discord within the Imperial Family.”

 What utter nonsense!!